wp-plugins/walking-log/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+New short codes for displaying user ranking and statistics.

 = 1.2 =
 Logs are now user based rather than a single global log, optimizations, security enhancements.